rrothwell/arduino-usbhost/README.md

 To define the capabilities of USB host boards with a view to developing applications for retrocomputing and data acquisition.

-The first application will be tp provide a USB keyboard interface to an Apple II+ bare board purchased on e3Bay.
+The first application will be to provide a USB keyboard interface to an Apple II+ bare board purchased on eBay.

 ## Scope